gip/worlddev/README.md

   </>)
 }
 ```
-The `session` is of type `Session | null`.
-Refer to the [types](https://github.com/gip/worlddev/tree/main/next-world-auth/src/types.ts) file for more information.
+The `session` value is of type `Session | null`.
+Refer to this [file](https://github.com/gip/worlddev/tree/main/next-world-auth/src/types.ts) for more information.

 ## Access the example miniapp